The National e-Governance Plan (NeGP) was approved by the Government in May 2006, with the following vision:

 NeGD is headed by a President & CEO.
 NeGD enjoys administrative, financial and HR autonomy in its role of Program Implementation of NeGP and Capacity Building.
 A Committee of the Board with the nomenclature of “NeGD Committee” has been appointed to supervise, guide and control NeGD.
 This committee is headed by the Secretary, Ministry of Electronics and Information Technology.

 Roles & Responsibilities for NeGD:

-NeGD has been playing a pivotal role in supporting Ministry of Electronics & Information in the key roles/tasks associated with Programme Management of NeGP.
+NeGD has been playing a pivotal role in supporting the Ministry of Electronics & Information in the key roles/tasks associated with Programme Management of NeGP.
 While ongoing initiatives under NeGP have reached a certain stage of maturity, several new initiatives are on the anvil for bringing about further transformation.
-These include redefining and reprioritizing of the NeGP portfolio, integrated services, mandatory Govt. processes reengineering, comprehensive process reform, standardization, integration, automation and self service, infrastructure, platform and service on demand (IaaS, PaaS, SaaS), leveraging cloud & mobile, setting up of an e-Governance Academy, putting in place HR Policies and structures for e-Governance, capacity building awareness creation and impact assessment index.
+These include redefining and reprioritizing of the NeGP portfolio, integrated services, mandatory Govt. processes re-engineering, comprehensive process reform, standardization, integration, automation and self service, infrastructure, platform and service on demand (IaaS, PaaS, SaaS), leveraging cloud & mobile, setting up of an e-Governance Academy, putting in place HR Policies and structures for e-Governance, capacity building awareness creation and impact assessment index.

 |S.No||Job vacancies||No. of Resources|

 Contract period: 2 years (which would be extended depending upon performance and requirement).